Interactive Metronome Therapy

 A Child’s Song has adapted mainstream music classes such as Kindermusik and GymbaROO for children who learn at a their own unique pace.
 We also have private music lessons by licensed instructors at our studio in Thornton, just outside of Denver.
 Many of our music teachers are also certified in special needs and early childhood education.

-Sign up for a free trial class in Reach and Teach, Interactive Metronome Therapy, or any of our other music and movement classes for children with special needs.
-Contact Cindy Trost at firstname.lastname@example.org or call 303-460-7408 to learn more about how we adapt our existing classes to be accessible to all children.
+Contact Cindy Trost at firstname.lastname@example.org or call 303-460-7408 to learn more about how we adapt our existing classes to be accessible to all children or to learn more about Interactive Metronome.

 Email email@example.com, or call 303-460-7408 with any questions about classes.